Papillon (1973 film)

 Papillon is a 1973 historical adventure drama prison film directed by Franklin J. Schaffner.
 The screenplay by Dalton Trumbo and Lorenzo Semple Jr. was based on the 1969 autobiography by the French convict Henri Charrière.
 The film stars Steve McQueen as Charrière ("Papillon") and Dustin Hoffman as Louis Dega.
-Because it was filmed at remote locations, the film was quite expensive for the time ($12 million), but it earned more than twice that in its first year of release.
+Because it was filmed at remote locations, the film was expensive for the time ($12 million), but it earned more than twice that in its first year of release.
 The film's title is French for "Butterfly", referring to Charrière's tattoo and nickname.

 Plot

 Henri Charrière is a safecracker nicknamed "Papillon" because of the butterfly tattoo on his chest.
 In France, he is wrongly convicted of murdering a pimp in 1933 and is sentenced to life imprisonment in French Guiana.
-En route, he meets a fellow convict, Louis Dega, an infamous forger and embezzler.
+On the way, he meets a fellow convict, Louis Dega, an infamous forger and embezzler.
 Papillon offers to protect Dega if he will fund the former's escape once they reach Guiana.
 Enduring the horrors of life in a jungle labour camp, the two become friends.

 One day, Papillon defends Dega from a sadistic guard and escapes into the jungle but is captured and sentenced to two years in solitary confinement.
 In gratitude, Dega has extra food smuggled to Papillon.
 When the smuggling is discovered, the warden screens Papillon's cell in darkness for six months and halves his rations, but Papillon refuses to give up Dega's name.
 He is eventually released and sent to the infirmary in St-Laurent-du-Maroni to recover.

 Papillon sees Dega again and asks him to arrange for another escape attempt.
 Dega helps him meet an inmate doctor who offers to secure a boat on the outside with the help of a man named Pascal.
 Fellow prisoner Clusiot and a gay orderly named André Maturette join the escape plot.
 During the escape, Clusiot is knocked unconscious by a guard.
 Dega subdues the guard and reluctantly joins Papillon and Maturette, climbing the walls to the outside.
 The trio meet Pascal, and they escape into the night.
 In the jungle the next day, Pascal delivers the prisoners to their boat, but after he leaves, the convicts discover it is fake.
 They encounter a local trapper who has killed the bounty hunters waiting for them.
 He guides the three to a leper colony, where they obtain supplies and a seaworthy boat.